 On p.
 2 of "The Cup of the Lord," I quoted Pickering, the standard lexicographer in Campbell's day, as giving "a small cup" as the difinition of poteerion.
 Having recently re-examined all the authorities quoted in the tract, I find that Pickering defines poteerion "a drinking-cup, a goblet."
 Hence the Douay Version reads "He took the chalice" (Mt.
 26:27, etc.), "chalice" meaning "goblet."
 The word defined "a small cup" is poteeridion, the element "di" indicating "small."
-The words poteerion and poteeridion and their definitions are ness to serve in the army and to swear by the so similar, and the print in Pickering being so pagan gods in courts of law ...
-They would not fine, and the second word so near the first-all these contributed to my mistake.
-For confirma-Pickering, p.
+The words poteerion and poteeridion and their definitions are so similar, and the print in Pickering being so fine, and the second word so near the first-all these contributed to my mistake.
+For confirmation of what I here say, look up the two words in Pickering, p.
 1092.
-Poteeridion is a classical, and not a N. T., Greek word, and hence it is not in Thaver.
-And since the N. T. word-poteerionmeans "a cup, a drinking vessel," with no indication of size, we are left free here. -J. D. Phillips.
+Poteeridion is a classical, and not a N. T., Greek word, and hence it is not in Thayer.
+And since the N. T. word-poteerion-means "a cup, a drinking vessel," with no indication of size, we are left free here. -J. D. Phillips.

-Tom E. Smith, Healdton, Okla., May 15, 1934 .-I preached at Pike City the first Lord's day inst., and baptized one.
+Tom E. Smith, Healdton, Okla., May 15, 1934.-I preached at Pike City the first Lord's day inst., and baptized one.
 The church there is getting along nicely.

-Abe Young, Hallesville, Texas .--- We are keeping house for the Lord each Lord's day.
+Abe Young, Hallesville, Texas.-We are keeping house for the Lord each Lord's day.
 We are having some trouble over the cups question, but I have whipped it out, and now we are having it over the class system of teaching, but I am still in the lead on that issue.
 I trust that the pure Gospel will win the world for Christ.